-- 7.1 School Owned Devices - 7.1.1 The School has provided technical solutions for the safe use of mobile technology for school devices. - 7.1.2 Appropriate access control is applied to all School supplied mobile devices according to the requirements of the user; this is done via remote access using the Citrix programme. - For all mobile technologies, filtering is applied to the internet connection and attempts to bypass this are not permitted; - All devices are subject to routine monitoring; - The School will ensure that School devices contain the necessary apps for school work; they must remain on the School owned device in a usable condition and be easily accessible at all times.
+7.1 School Owned Devices

+- 7.1.1 The School has provided technical solutions for the safe use of mobile technology for school devices. - Appropriate access control is applied to all School supplied mobile devices according to the requirements of the user; this is done using a VPN;For all mobile technologies, filtering is applied to the internet connection and attempts to bypass this are not permitted; - All devices are subject to routine monitoring: - The School will ensure that School devices contain the necessary apps for school work; they must remain on the School owned device in a usable condition and be easily accessible at all times.
 From time to time the School may add software applications for use in a particular lesson.
-Periodic checks of devices will be made to ensure that users have not removed required apps; - All apps added by the School will remain the property of the School.
+Periodic checks of devices will be made to ensure that users have not removed required apps: - All apps added by the School will remain the property of the School.